 My heart sank when I saw S in front of my apartment.
 He looked just the same, even though it had been months since I had thought of him.
 I looked around in nervousness and told him he could not come up to my room.
 The truth is that I lied to him.

 There was no such rule, and nobody knew that I had an affair with someone in college.
 I say had because, in my mind, I had broken up with him the day I stopped writing or calling.
-Those were the days when one had to go to the phone booth to place long-distance calls.
-But now, when I saw S, my post breakup feelings were as strong as ever.
+Those were the days when one had to go to the phone booth to make long-distance calls.
+But now, when I saw S, my post-breakup feelings were as strong as ever.

 We were in a long-distance relationship

 In those days for a person with a new job, it would mean taking the trouble to post at 9 pm.
 For people living in hostels, it was hardly possible to reach the boyfriend or girlfriend easily.